 VEGAS Edit offers multiple storyboards for as many separate sequences as you’d like to storyboard for the project.
 They’re quick and easy and allow for a playback preview of a sequence right from the media pool without having to go to the timeline.

-Use the VEGAS Hub mobile app to upload videos and images directly from your iOS or Android device for immediate download to your timeline.
+Use the VEGAS Hub app to upload videos and images from your iOS or Android device for immediate download to your project.
+Watch video

-Summary: Take advantage of the power of GPU acceleration, automatic scene detection, storyboards, and much more.
+Summary: Take advantage of the power of GPU acceleration, storyboards, and much more.
 Maximize productivity – arrange the interface according to your own preference.

 The ability to correct and grade color is one of the fundamental functions of editing.
 Even a “black and white” project requires adjustments and creative use of contrast and light and dark.
 You want an editing app which gives you superb control over the color and lightness and darkness of your images.